 Relaxing Day Massage

-Tucked along Soi Inthawarorot 3 within Chiang Mai's ancient walled city, this wellness studio has built a strong reputation for delivering authentic traditional Thai massage in a calm, unhurried setting.
-Its location in the Si Phum district places it within easy walking distance of the old city's temples and guesthouses, making it a natural and convenient stop for travellers exploring the area on foot.
+Tucked along Soi Inthawarorot 3 within Chiang Mai's historic walled city, this wellness studio has earned a strong reputation for delivering authentic traditional Thai massage in a calm, unhurried setting.
+Its location in the Si Phum area places it within easy walking distance of the old city's temples and guesthouses, making it a natural stop for travellers already exploring the neighbourhood on foot.
 Visitors consistently describe a welcoming atmosphere where the focus remains firmly on therapeutic results rather than upselling.
-The studio's core offering is traditional Thai massage, a practice rooted in centuries of Thai healing tradition that targets muscle tension through guided stretching and applied pressure.
-The combination of skilled practitioners and a genuinely peaceful environment draws both first-time visitors and returning guests looking for a reliable retreat from the city's streets.
-Good to know: Opening hours are not listed online, so it is worth stopping by in person or making contact before planning your visit around a specific time slot.
-Wearing loose, comfortable clothing to your appointment will make the experience more comfortable, as traditional Thai massage is typically performed fully clothed.
-If your schedule is flexible, visiting during morning hours on a weekday may offer a quieter, more relaxed experience.
+The core offering is traditional Thai massage, a practice rooted in centuries of Thai healing tradition that works through guided stretching and applied pressure to relieve muscle tension.
+The combination of skilled practitioners and a genuinely peaceful environment draws both first-time visitors and returning guests seeking a reliable retreat from the city's busy streets.
+Good to know: Opening hours are not listed online, so it is worth stopping by in person or reaching out before building your plans around a specific time slot.
+As traditional Thai massage is performed fully clothed, wearing loose and comfortable clothing will make the session more comfortable from the outset.
+Visiting on a weekday morning, if your schedule allows, may offer a quieter experience.

 Experience hints